Android App Developers

 More information on each of these development processes are available in our eBook here.

-Quality testing is essential for any Android app due to the high levels of device fragmentation across the platform.
+Quality testing is essential for any Android app developers due to the high levels of device fragmentation across the platform.

 You can’t test on every device, so you need to understand your user base, select the most commonly used devices to ensure your app works perfectly on them.